DorenCalliku/markdown-cv/index.md

 # Doren Çalliku

-Junior neuroscientist working on clinical data of Dementia, psychiatric diseases and social FAIRness of algorithms.
+Junior neuroscientist working on clinical data of Dementia, psychiatric diseases, and social FAIRness of algorithms.
 Background in computer engineering and neuropsychology.

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">dcalliku@gmail.com</a>